How To Clean When You Have No Motivation

 Why Cleaning Feels Impossible When You Have No Motivation

 We’re taught (quietly, constantly) that motivation is what gets us started.
 That once we feel ready, energized, or inspired, we’ll finally take action.
-But standing at that sink, I wasn’t waiting for motivation.
+But standing at that sink, motivation was the last thing on my mind.

 When our nervous system is overwhelmed, our brain isn’t resisting the task; rather, it’s protecting itself.
 That is a clear example of how everybody's executive function drops, and decision-making feels impossible.

+That was it.
 No promise to finish.
 No pressure to make it perfect.
-Just one small physical cue that told my body, “We’re doing something now.”
+Just one small physical cue that told my body, “We’re doing something now, no matter what.”

 If motivation isn’t there tonight…

-Give yourself permission to start small and compassion for the version of you standing at the sink, doing the best she can with what she has left....trust me....Sometimes, that’s more than enough.
+Give yourself permission to start very small, with compassion, for the version of you standing at the sink, doing the best you can with what you have left... trust me...Sometimes, the simple fact of starting is more than enough.
+Happy cleaning :)

 Comments